hitorilabs/navi/linux/README.md

 tailscale
 ```

+Notes:
+- make sure to `systemctl enable` your services (i.e. `sshd` and `tailscaled` so that they start on boot - this way you can easily remotely reboot your server)

-This is pretty much all you need for a capable home workstation that you can access from anywhere.
+This is pretty much all you need for a capable home workstation that you can throw in your closet and access from anywhere.